By using this site, you agree to the Privacy Policy and Terms of Use.

 What Is E-Daakhil?

-The e-Daakhil portal is an online platform developed by the National Informatics Centre (NIC) under the Department of Consumer Affairs, Government of India, to facilitate the filing of consumer complaints in Consumer Commissions across India.
+The National Informatics Centre (NIC) developed the e-Daakhil portal under the Department of Consumer Affairs, Government of India, to enable consumers to file complaints in Consumer Commissions across India.

 Some key features of the e-Daakhil portal include: